Code Enforcement & Licensing

 Preparing for an Inspection

-Landlords are encouraged to review the inspection checklist prior to an inspection to ensure compliance.
-Rental inspections review compliance with Chapter 174 - Property Maintenance and the ICC 2015 International Property Maintenance Code (IPMC) to ensure minimum maintenance and housing standards for basic equipment, light, ventilation, heating, sanitation and fire safety.
+Landlords are encouraged to review the Pre-Inspection Checklist prior to an inspection to ensure compliance.
+Rental inspections review compliance with Chapter 174 - Property Maintenance and the ICC 2015 International Property Maintenance Code (IPMC) to ensure minimum maintenance and housing standards for basic equipment, light, ventilation, heating, sanitation and fire safety are maintained.

 When an inspection is scheduled, it is the responsibility of the property owner to make sure the property is ready by the time the inspector arrives.
 This includes notifying the tenant in accordance with applicable laws.
 The inspector may arrive 15 minutes before or 15 minutes after the scheduled time.

 Pets shall be placed outside or secured to minimize interference with a complete inspection of interior and exterior areas.

 When the rental inspection has been scheduled, it is the owner's responsibility to ensure the owner or caretaker is present during the inspection and that the tenants have been properly notified.
 If the property fails the inspection, it is the owner's responsibility to ensure the noted violations are corrected.
 Once violations are corrected, it is the owner's responsibility to schedule a re-inspection of the property.
 The initial inspection and one re-inspection are provided at no charge to the owner.
 Should the property require additional inspections, these will be assessed at $50.00 per inspection.
-If the owner fails to comply with the requirements of Chapter 180, or other City Codes, the owner will be subject to violations and penalties as outlined in the City Code carrying a fine of up to $1,000 per day.
+If the owner fails to comply with the requirements of Chapter 180, or other City Codes, the owner may be subject to violations and penalties as outlined in the City Code carrying a fine of up to $1,000 per day.

 Below are additional resources for landlords and tenants of rental units within the City.